-The Food Preparation and Nutrition GCSE will help you to gain knowledge, understanding, skills and encouragement to cook.
-Over the two-year programme you will develop an understanding of food science, nutrition and healthy eating challenging your brain as well as your taste buds!
+The Food Preparation and Nutrition GCSE will help you to gain knowledge, understanding and skills to ensure you can select, safely prepare and cook a wide range of ingredients.
+Over the two-year programme you will develop an understanding of the chemical and functional properties of ingredients, nutrition, cultural influences on foods and environmental issues surrounding the foods we choose to eat in our daily lives.

-This GCSE is an exciting and creative course that focuses on practical cooking skills, giving you a thorough understanding of nutrition.
-Food preparation skills are integrated into five core topics:
+This GCSE is an exciting and creative course that includes practical cooking skills and theoretical studies that aim to develop a thorough understanding of nutrition.

+The five core topics include: